 Tour leader, accommodation, transport and sightseeing.

-- International flights, airport transfers, departure taxes, visas, insurance (compulsory on all trips), meals not listed (lunches and dinners), any optional tours or activities during free time, camera fees, excess baggage charges, tips and items of a personal nature.
+- International flights, airport transfers, departure taxes, visas, insurance (compulsory on all trips), meals (except 1 breakfast in Cesky Krumlov and 2 breakfasts in Budapest), any optional tours or activities during free time, camera fees, excess baggage charges, tips and items of a personal nature.